-The Student Rights and Responsibilities Code has been developed by District 308 and approved by the District 308 Board of Education.
-Parents/guardians are encouraged to review this document and discuss it with their children.
-Each child and/or parent/guardian will be asked to sign a "signature of receipt" at the start of each school year or upon registration in the district.
+Per Board Policy 7:10, Equal Educational Opportunities, the Student Rights and Responsibilities Code is developed by Oswego Community School District 308 stakeholders and approved by the Oswego Community School District 308 Board of Education annually.
+We ask parents / guardians to review this document and discuss it with their children.
+Each child in grades 6-12 and a parent/guardian of each enrolled student is required to sign an electronic "signature of receipt" of the Rights and Responsibilities code at the start of each school year, or upon registration in the district.